8 Natural Ways to Improve Your Insulin Sensitivity (2024)

 If you have severe insulin resistance, it may take some time before you notice a change in your bloodwork.

-Exercise could help you improve other health conditions, like high blood pressure and weight gain, which contribute to Metabolic Syndrome.
+Exercise could help you improve other health conditions, like high blood pressure and weight gain, contributing to Metabolic Syndrome.

 Sleep allows the body to rest and reset.
 It also contributes to general health and well-being, which includes the body's ability to metabolize carbohydrates.